projectinnovatenewark/csx/README.md

 12. We will now include steps so that your files are formatted appropriately with the extensions you installed.
 Here are the different conventions we use

         a.
-Comment Blocks.
-Sections of code from a lesson are meant to be run in isolation.
+Comment Blocks: Sections of code from a lesson are meant to be run in isolation.
 If a line in the file is completely composed of pound signs, it is a divider between sections.
 Each of these sections that are comment blocked should be ran one-by-one so you can observe their outputs and understand the content.

         b. ## FIXME's: callout questions and in-class demonstrations.
 FIXME's are meant to catch the teacher and students attention to do something.
 The FIXME will include items such as callout questions (questions to randomly choose a student from the class to solve), or in-class demonstrations (i.e. change a variable to show a different output).
 FIXME's will be highlighted red if you have the Highlight extension installed in your VS Code window.